-October 17 – 19
+October 17 – 19, 2025

 Welcome to Fall Swedish Music & Dance Weekend!
-This annual celebration celebrates the music that “Grandpa” Edwin Johnson brought to the United States from Sweden in 1924.
+This annual event celebrates the music that “Grandpa” Edwin Johnson brought to the United States from Sweden in 1924.
 We hope you will join us for this weekend of workshops, parties, and activities lead by Paul & Marikay Dahlin.
 Questions?
 Call (608) 924-4000 or email the Program Manager, Kelli Emerson, at programs@folklorevillage.org.

 Schedule

-The festival schedule will be posted here when available.
 The festival will begin on Friday evening with registration, dinner, and evening music and dancing.
 Saturday features a full day of workshops and meals.
 The festival concludes on Sunday after lunch.

 Scholarships